-A recently defunct ALT resource blog, with a nice interface and some great ideas.
+A recently-defunct ALT resource blog, with a nice interface and some great ideas.
 There's 4+ years of archived posts full of free downloads, worksheets, and teaching ideas.

 English Web Book

 Hot Dog!
-This website has a ton of activities for all three levels of junior high and they are categorized by textbook.
+This website has a ton of activities for all three levels of junior high, and they are categorized by textbook.
 The books covered are Columbus, New Crown, and the big daddy New Horizon.
 If that weren't enough, each activity also tells you which page it corresponds to in each book.
-If you're a junior high ALT teaching from one of these 3, you've got it made.
+If you're a junior high ALT teaching from one of these three, you've got it made.

 Eigo Ganbare is a resource site made by a former JET Program ALT.
-It gives the standard offering of printable worksheets (and a lot of them).
-But what makes this one stand out is the Pen Pal, English Club, and Eiken sections.
+It gives the standard offering of printable worksheets (and a lot of them), but what makes this one stand out is the Pen Pal, English Club, and Eiken sections.

 Eigo Ganbare helps you go above and beyond as an ALT by giving ideas and resources for English outside the classroom.
 And that's what most other resource sites are lacking.